zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 “There’s no accounting for taste” is a phrase that means that it’s impossible to understand the things that other people like and di slike.
 There’s no reason, there’s no rational basis sometimes, for why some p eople like some things and dislike other things.
 I like apple pie and coffee a nd spaghetti and dumplings and different kinds of noodles.
 Other people like other  food that I don’t like.
 There’s no good reason.
 You can’t make an argument why one thing is better than another when it comes to food.
 That’s why we say, “ There’s no accounting for taste.”

  “Taste,” however, means more than just what kind of  food you like.
 It’s a general term to describe the things that people like and di slike in other people or in other objects.
 This expression is sometimes used as a cri ticism – for another person to say, “You have bad taste.”
-That’s what Oleg is doin g here.
+That’s what Oleg is doing here.
 He’s saying that Raquel doesn’t have good taste because she continue s to use this old machine, whatever it is, instead of moving with the times an d using a new machine.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]